Kgotta-contribute/testrepo/README.md

 ## Editing the file

-It's a simple markdown file in repository! 😋
+It's a ew file that predicts crime in your nearest neighbour using K-nn & one contains 1 simple markdown file in repository! 😋